spekulatius/PHPScraper/websites/examples/scrape-header-tags.md

 ## Combined Header Tags

-If you want to access all of the above mentioned methods you use the `headers`-method.
+You can use the `headers`-method if you want all of the above-mentioned methods.
 It is defined as:

 ```php
 /**